MoniVibe/HeadlessRebuildTool/headlessprompt.md

 - Do not end a cycle with only bank runs; the bank is gating, not sufficient.
 - Task-first budget: max 6 runs per cycle; at least 2 runs must be tied to the chosen headlesstask.
 Only rerun Tier 0 if a build/scenario/env changed or a failure needs the two-run rule.
 - If a task is blocked (Assets/.meta) for 2 consecutive cycles, switch tasks and log the blocker.
 - Append each cycle summary to $TRI_ROOT/headless_agent_log.md (one entry per cycle).
-If the file is missing, create it with a simple bullet list.
 Compile-error remediation (non-negotiable):
 - If a rebuild fails with compiler errors, attempt a minimal, logic-only fix, rebuild scratch, then rerun Tier 0.
 - If the compiler errors point to Assets/ or .meta and the agent is running in WSL, log the blocker and switch tasks; do not edit those files from WSL.
 - If the agent is running in a Windows/presentation context, it may fix Assets/ or .meta compiler errors before retrying the rebuild.
 - Record compile-fix attempts in the cycle log and note any blockers in headlesstasks.md.
-Runbook hygiene (non-negotiable):
-- If a bank failure is fixed or proof/env toggles change, update the runbook and prompt in the same cycle (headless_bank_runbook.md and headlessprompt.md).
-- Remove or annotate known-issue notes once resolved, and record the resolution in headlesstasks.md or the cycle log.
 Coordination: Headless agents run in tandem.
-Unexpected changes (especially in PureDOTS) are expected; log the change and continue the cycle.
+Stay in your assigned slice (Godgame vs Space4X); do not cross-run the other project.
+Unexpected changes (especially in PureDOTS) are expected from your counterpart; log the change and continue the cycle.
 Do not stop work for concurrent edits.
 Queue spam is allowed; keep cycles running during the night.
+DO NOT STOP WORKING TO CLARIFY UNEXPECTED CHANGES, ALWAYS IGNORE OR ADAPT TO THEM OR THEM TO YOUR WORK, THEY ARE THE OTHER AGENT'S WORK. ceasing work for this purpose callsifies as agent failure and results in summary termination. show agency during nightly runs.

 UNITY (WSL):
 - Use Windows Unity interop for rebuilds; do not depend on Linux Unity licensing.